dystaSatria/Analysis-and-Design-Algorithm-/HeapSort/readMe.md

 ```

-After that we make function the heapSort to performs
+After that we make function the heapSort to performs the Heap Sort algorithm on the array to sort it in ascending order.